Skip to main content

 What are nameservers?

-Nameservers are specialized servers that store DNS Records and route internet traffic to the correct destination.
-They act as directories, ensuring that when someone enters your domain (e.g., example.com), they are directed to the correct server for your website, email, or other services.
+Nameservers store DNS Records and route internet traffic to the correct destination.
+They act as directories, ensuring that when someone enters your domain (e.g., example.store), they are directed to the correct server for your website, email, or other services.

-Follow these steps to check or set your domain’s nameservers to the platform’s default:
+Follow these steps to switch your domain’s nameservers to Name.store’s default nameservers:

 1. Log in to your account